All Episodes

 We have a political policy, and it's being run by the Sierra Club.

-And that's why we've got abundant oil, uh we've but yet we've got uh inflation at the grocery store, and we've got high gasoline prices.
+And that's why we've got abundant oil, but yet we've got inflation at the grocery store, and we've got high gasoline prices.

 This is a policy where we are denying ourselves our own resources.

-So it it is not a you know, in part that's due to the inflation that you mentioned and I mentioned, but another part is due to the crimp on supply put forth by these politicians who think they're gonna get elected by doing whatever environmental defense tells them to do.
+But another part is due to the crimp on supply put forth by these politicians who think they're going to get elected by doing whatever environmental defense tells them to do.

 And that's a huge problem.